 Spring Term: Rome, Christianity, and the Making of Europe.
 Students analyze the rise of the Roman Republic and its transition into Empire, the emergence of the great monotheistic religions, Christianity and Islam.
 This class also traces the growth and expansion of France, Portugal, Spain and England into the Americas and India and their participation in the African slave trade.
 The role of the European Reformation in increasing divisions in European society is also analyzed.
 A variety of primary and secondary sources are used, including film, especially Zinneman’s A Man for All Seasons.
 Text: McKay, Hill, and Buckler, A History of Western Society, Volume 1

-Form IV: World History
+Form IV: The Modern World

 Form V: Advanced United States History